idibau/cs2bim/README.md

 ![Schema of IFC configuration](./uploads/configuration-schema.jpg){width=600}

 - [x] what are the numbers? e.g. data(17)?
-- [ ] what are the numbers? e.g. data(17)? -> New linking does not seem to work in GitLab.
-But it works in VSCode preview and in pdf exports.
 - [x] in the image: is that [fc name] or [ifc name] ?

 #### Spatial Structure